MechMel/miwi-cli/readme.md

 1. Clone this repo.
 2. Run `npm install` to install dependencies.
 3. Run `npm i -g .` to install the package globally.
-//3.
-Run `npm link` to link the package globally.